blue-hexagon/ShellMagic/README.md

 3. Your magic word can be more or less anything you chose.

 ### Functions () { ... }
+*Functions used to execute code blocks, retrieve exit status for code blocks and retrieve output of a code block.*

 * Examples
 ```bash